Orange Wines: What are they? Which ones should you try?

 La Maremma region of Tuscany is a great place to start learning about orange wines.
 This region has traditionally produced rustic, full-bodied white wines, and continues to do so today with biodynamic orange wines high on the list of offers.
-Some orange wines from Maremma share traits with red wines, given their rich texture and tannins.
-The purpose of the skin contact in the production of orange wine is to add depth and character to white wines that might be somewhat neutral.
+Some from Maremma share traits with red wines, given their rich texture and tannins.
+The purpose of the skin contact in the production of these wines is to add depth and character to white wines that might be somewhat neutral.
 This allows for grapes that might produce a bland white wine to be utilized to their full potential.
 In Maremma, for example grapes like Greco, Procanico, and Ansonica are used to develop more bold, rich flavors.

 Spending time in the Tuscan countryside gives you the chance to study the world’s best wine.
 Not just the traditional, fine wines associated with Tuscany and Italy.
 We want our students to experience a range of wines, including those that may be less common – like orange wines.
 Our visit to Maremma is the perfect way to learn about this ancient tradition that is growing today in popularity.
 You will get to experience some of the world’s best biodynamic orange wines.
 You will be able to speak with the producers to get a behind the scenes experience that will have you heading home as an expert in Tuscan wine.